fra82/itamoji2018/README.md

 + Runs submitted by participating systems in the *system_runs* folder (there is one sub-folder for each participating team including all the runs submitted, one file per run).
 The format of the run submission is explained into details at: <a href="https://sites.google.com/view/itamoji/data-and-tools" target="_blank">https://sites.google.com/view/itamoji/data-and-tools</a>

-# Obtaining train and test dataset
+# Obtaining train and test datasets

 It is possible to download the train and test dataset as a password-protected ZIP archives from the following links: